Learn how to grow your audience and showcase your agency’s goals, values, and achievements by creating your own LinkedIn Page.

 This enables the agency to pick out posts that best align with its goals at any given time.

-In this example, MEDC used the combination of a recent event and an economic report to position Michigan as an attractive state in which to do business:
+In this example, MEDC leveraged insights from industry leaders to position Michigan as an attractive location to grow a business:

 Image source